-The Greek-thinking and super-spirituality of the Corinthian church was fertile soil for gnostic teaching to spring up.
+The Greek-thinking and super-spirituality of the Corinthian church was fertile soil for gnostic teaching to spring up which Paul addressed in 1 Corinthians.
 Some in the church were claiming to possess knowledge with others didn't have (13:2, 8:1).
 Some were forbidding sexual relations within marriage (ch 7), or denying the physical resurrection (ch 15).
 There were also serious issues of sexual immorality in the church (ch 5-6).

 In his first letter to Timothy, Paul tells him to instruct the people to, "avoid the contradictions of what is falsely called knowledge (gnosis)" (6:21), and "not to occupy themselves with myths and endless genealogies that promote speculations" (1:4).
 He says that these people also "forbid marriage, and demand abstinence from foods" (4:3).